 There are many reasons for the lack of counseling/therapy success with a narcissist, including:

 Please understand that this article is not meant to discourage anyone from seeking individual therapy.
 This post was written to highlight some of the reasons why therapy with the narcissist is a recipe for disaster.

 There are some very competent therapists who can detect a cluster-B disordered person within minutes of meeting one.
 Those who are skilled in this area will usually inform the abuse victim of their observations regarding the emotional abuse and exploitation dealt out by the narcissist, usually due to the narcissist’s sense of entitlement and tendency to be self-focused.
-They don’t tend to admit to mistakes or be very open to considering another person’s perspective.

 Get your very own No Contact Questionnaire and see how your life could be different after going No Contact.